-A sacred past.
+A sacred history.
 An inspired future.

 Saint Anne Villa first opened in 1883 on the site of what was originally the first Motherhouse at Convent Station, now known as Seton House.
 The current location on Park Avenue was constructed during the term of Mother Mary Grata and was dedicated in 1930.
 As the need for the services of Saint Anne Villa increased, the Lourdes wing was added in two stages in 1958 and in 1965.